liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/04-building-a-custom-docker-image.markdown

 2. Run `docker image ls` to verify the image's availability.

-You can now build @product@ Docker images in Liferay Workspace!
+You can now build @sharepoint@ Docker images in Liferay Workspace!